 A7.
-Explore how to engage for the future project phases with possible opposing fishermen considering lessons learnt and past experience.
+Explore how to engage for the future AC1 Project phases with possible opposing fishermen considering lesson learnt and past experience.
 To avoid possible conflicts with fishing communities for the future installation of platforms and the arrival of the FPSO in 2021, the Sustainability Function prepared a review of Eni Mexico experiences with fishers during the first stage of the A1 Development Project.
-This review included the preparation of reports covering the Fishers Compensation Process implemented in 2018 and the identification of critical issues related to communication and engagement.
+This review included the elaboration of reports covering the fisher's compensation process implemented in 2018, and the identification of critical issues related to communication and engagement.
 These reports have been the basis for the preparation of the A1 Stakeholder Engagement Plan.